Are you and your partner recently engaged? Or thinking about marriage?

 - Decisions about the role of religion and spirituality in your marriage

 - Your family background (family-of-origin) similarities and differences, and how these may impact the marriage

 - Your personality similarities and differences, and how these impact your relationship dynamics

 - Short and long-term goals you both share as a couple

 I strongly believe in the program and the science on which it is based.
-By asking my couples directly about the value, I've found that every couple that I've used it with so far has found great value in the program and many have reported using the skills and materials long after completing it.
+I've found that every couple that I've used it with so far has found great value in the program and many have reported using the skills and materials long after completing it.